scicloj/scicloj.github.io/content/en/docs/community/groups/macroexpand/index.md

 ## Meetings

+* Coming soon: macroexpand-communities - a gathering where representatives of Clojure communities (local and online) will share their experiences and future hopes, and initiate some work on common resources

 * May 17th 2025 - [macroexpand-1](https://scicloj.github.io/scinoj-light-1/sessions.html#macroexpand-1) (:movie_camera: [video]( https://www.youtube.com/watch?v=2TY6cJ8YiwU)) - part of the [SciNoj Light #1](https://scicloj.github.io/scinoj-light-1/) conference

 ## Background